Define signatures to create beautiful APIs

 autosig is the pro tool for the API designer!
 If you want to take a look at a real package that uses autosig, check out altair_recipes.

-- Define reusable signatures as ordered maps from names to parameters.
+Define reusable signatures as ordered maps from names to parameters with optional return value definition.

-- Decorate functions with their signatures.
+Decorate functions and methods with their signatures.
 Enforced at load time.
 Conversion and validation logic executed at call time.

 This package is heavily based on attrs.
 While that may change in the future, for now it must be said this is a thin layer over that, with a bit of reflection sprinkled over.
 It is, I suppose, a quite original direction to take attrs into.